 The IMS’ key role is to support the MC, and to do this it is organised into functional divisions responsible for the following:

-The Operations and Plans (O&P) Division closely monitors NATO operations, follows exercises and training and provides advice on all related ongoing and unfolding military operations.
+The Operations and Plans (O&P) Division closely monitors NATO operations, manages all Advance Plans, follows exercises and training, and provides advice on all related ongoing and unfolding military operations.
 It also follows the implementation of decisions taken by the MC with regard to NATO operations.
-The Division’s core activities are: NATO and NATO-led current and unfolding military operations; operation plans and crisis management procedures / arrangements; NATO education, training, exercises and evaluation events and/or systems; NATO military responsibilities in the fields of Air Defence (AD), Airspace Management, Air Traffic Management (ATM), Air Policing (AP), Ballistic Missile Defence (BMD), NAEW (NATO Airborne Early Warning), Electronic Warfare (EW), Information Operations (InfoOps) and Meteorological and Oceanographic (METOC).
+The Division’s core activities are: NATO and NATO-led current and unfolding military operations; advance plans and crisis management procedures / arrangements; NATO Education, Training, Exercises and Evaluation (ETEE) events and/or systems; NATO military responsibilities in the fields of Hybrid Warfare, Maritime Warfare, Air Defence, Ballistic Missile Defence, Air Traffic Management, Electronic Warfare, Information Operations as well as Meteorological and Oceanographic (METOC) services.

-The Policy and Capabilities (P&C) Division has the military lead within NATO HQ for all matters related to Alliance defence policy and analysis.
+The Policy and Capabilities (P&C) Division has the military lead within the International Military Staff for all matters related to Alliance defence policy and analysis.
 P&C Division is responsible for transformation issues and strategic military policy of specific interest to the Military Committee (MC).
 This includes developing, staffing and representing the views of the MC on strategic military policy.
-This Division provides strategic military advice across three broad areas: Strategic Policy and Concepts; Nuclear Deterrence Policy and Chemical, Biological, Radiological and Nuclear (CBRN) Defence Policy; and Arms Control and non-Proliferation Policy, Defence Planning, Capability Development and Delivery including Armaments as well as Science and Technology aspects.
+This Division provides strategic military advice across three broad areas: Strategic Policy and Concepts; Nuclear Deterrence Policy and Chemical, Biological, Radiological and Nuclear (CBRN) Defence Policy; and Defence Planning, Capability Development and Delivery including Armaments as well as Science and Technology aspects.

-The Cooperative Security (CS) Division develops and implements military Cooperative Security policy and is responsible for the military contacts and aspects of NATO’s Cooperation with NATO’s current 41 partner countries and all other non-partner countries interested in performing military activities with NATO.
-In addition, the Division is responsible for NATO’s coordination with international organisations and non-governmental organisations, such as the United Nations, European Union, Organization for Security and Co-operation in Europe, African Union, Gulf Cooperation Council, International Committee of the Red Cross, and many more.
+The Cooperative Security (CS) Division develops and implements military Cooperative Security policy and is responsible for the military contacts and coordination of NATO’s military cooperation with established partners and other non-partner countries interested in conducting military activities with the Alliance.
+In addition, the Division is also responsible for the coordination of NATO’s interactions with international and non-governmental organisations, such as the United Nations, the European Union, the Organization for Security and Co-operation in Europe, the African Union, the Gulf Cooperation Council, the International Committee of the Red Cross, and others.